 Days 7-8: Sevilla

 Stroll the massive Plaza de España, where you can take a boat ride along the moat.
-Take in a flamenco show, and eat more tapas!
+Take in a flamenco show (it’s one of the best things to do in Seville!), and eat more tapas!

 Day 9: Cadiz + Jerez